Scottish-Tech-Army/soundscape-backend/docs/architecture.md

 The links site at `https://links.soundscape.scottishtecharmy.org` supports Android App Links verification and provides a landing page redirect.
 It is a static site with no server-side logic.

 - A storage account in the `soundscape-links` RG has static website hosting enabled.
+It holds three files.

-It holds a single file: `/.well-known/assetlinks.json`, which Android uses to verify that the app is authorised to handle links for the domain.
+    - `assetlinks.json` is used by Android to verify that the app is authorised to handle links for the domain.

+    - `apple-app-site-association` is used by iOS for the same purpose.

+    - `health` is used by Front Door health checks.

 - The shared Front Door instance (`soundscape-fd`) has a dedicated endpoint and route for `links.soundscape.scottishtecharmy.org`.
 Its rules engine provides two behaviours:

-    - Requests for `/.well-known/assetlinks.json` are forwarded to the storage origin and returned as `application/json`.
+    - Requests for `/.well-known/*` are forwarded to the storage origin, returning static files.

     - All other requests receive a 301 redirect to `https://scottish-tech-army.github.io/Soundscape-Android/`.